 The Sexual Crimes Squad of the Victoria Police has also been investigating allegations of a sexual assault of a junior female officer at the HMAS Cerberus training base in 1982.

-The female officer was taking a course at HMAS Cerberus when she was assaulted during a mess dinner between March and June that year.
+The female officer was taking a course at HMAS Cerberus when she was assaulted during a mess dinner between March and June of that year.
 It is believed a steward who was working that night entered her sleeping quarters in the Gunroom and assaulted her.

-Police have been investigating the incident since 2013, but have had trouble establishing the exact day.
+Police have been investigating the incident since 2013 but have had trouble establishing the exact day.

-The matter was reported to the Defence Abuse Response Taskforce (DART) which was established to investigate allegations of sexual and other forms of abuse within the Defence forces.
+The matter was reported to the Defence Abuse Response Taskforce (DART), which was established to investigate allegations of sexual and other forms of abuse within the Defence forces.

 It’s believed the offender was a Seaman Steward or Able Seaman Steward in rank and was working in the Gunroom at the time.